hluk/CopyQ/docs/scripting-api.rst

        var filePath = Dir().homePath() + '/copyq.txt'
        var f = new File(filePath)
        if (!f.openWriteOnly() || f.write(dataToWrite) == -1)
-         raise 'Failed to save the file: ' + f.errorString()
+         throw 'Failed to save the file: ' + f.errorString()

        // Always flush the data and close the file,
        // before opening the file in other application.